Mart Sander: Writing and painting

-Sander's new young adult magical realism novel Ravengold was released for Christmas 2022 and finished the first week on the best seller list (#2 in Youth Literature, #6 overall), climbing to #1 in Youth Literature on the first week of January, 2023.
-His massive historical novel The Goddess of the Devil is scheduled for international release in 2023; the book was the finalist for the CYGNUS Book Awards for Science Fiction in 2020.
+Sander's young adult magical realism novel Ravengold was released for Christmas 2022 and finished the first week on the best seller list (#2 in Youth Literature, #6 overall), climbing to #1 in Youth Literature on the first week of January, 2023.
+In September 2024, the gothic romance Whispers in the Paint was released in Tallinn, quickly rising to the top of the charts, reaching #1 on week 37.
+Mart Sander has since announced plans to adapt the novel for the screen and has already presented a concept teaser, filmed on location in Italy.
+2025 has seen two book releases so far: The Rose Key, a collection of short stories, was published in May, followed by the young adult novel Nameless Violet in June.
+The latter received a 9/10 rating from a jury of young readers and debuted at #1 on Estonia’s national book sales chart.
+The Rose Key is also being adapted for stage and screen, with its premiere scheduled for June 27 at Mehntack Manor.
+His massive historical novel The Goddess of the Devil is scheduled for international release in 2026; the book was the finalist for the CYGNUS Book Awards for Science Fiction in 2020.

+In the summer of 2025, two new books by Mart Sander were released.
+Nameless Violet, a young adult novel featuring the author’s own illustrations, received enthusiastic praise from a jury of young readers, earning a score of 9/10.
+The book went on to spend four consecutive weeks at the top of Apollo Books’ bestseller list.
+The Rose Key, a collection of mystery short stories, also garnered strong reviews and was swiftly adapted for the stage, directed by Sander himself.

 Sander became the member of the Estonian Writers' Association in 2022.

 Sander's first solo exhibition took place in Tallinn in July and August 2008, followed by similar exhibitions in 2009 and 2010.
 He opened his own art gallery in 2007 in the center of Tallinn.
 In 2012, Sander's art gallery was involved in a case involving art forgeries; charges were brought against one of the assistants working in the gallery.
 On 21 December 2012, his exhibition Appocalypse Formula opened in Tallinn.
 He has also had personal exhibitions in Moscow and Saint Petersburg.
 His painting Urban Hunter made it to the finals of the 10th Annual ARC Salon (2013-2014), the largest and most prestigious competition in the western world for realist artists.
-His Officer Of the Napoleonic Wars was the finalist of the 14th Salon (2019).
+His Officer Of the Napoleonic Wars was the finalist of the 14th Salon (2019) and his New York Dreams was the finalist in 2024.

 Personal

 As a teenager Sander became interested in Catholicism, and was baptised.
 His baptismal name is Martin Laurent.

+In 2003, he was knighted into the Order of St. Stanislaus in Vienna, where he currently serves as the Prior of Estonia.